 Delhi's Chief Minister Arvind Kejriwal has accused Prime Minister Narendra Modi of waging a political vendetta after investigators swooped on his administration offices.
 Kejriwal and Modi are bitter political rivals.

-A spokesman for India's Central Bureau of Investigation (CBI) confirmed Tuesday that officers had sealed off several offices in the Delhi secretariat, where the leader of the anti-corruption Aam Aadmi party is based, but deniedthe flamboyant chief minister
+A spokesman for India's Central Bureau of Investigation (CBI) confirmed Tuesday that officers had sealed off several offices in the Delhi secretariat, where the leader of the anti-corruption Aam Aadmi party is based, but denied the flamboyant chief minister was the target.

 "We are investigating a case against a staffer from the chief minister's office," CBI spokesman R.K.
 Gaur said.
 "Our team didn't raid the chief minister's office but restricted entry to certain areas."